Alberth Elis

-Alberth Josué Elis Martínez (born 12 February 1996), nicknamed La Panterita (The Little Panther), is a Honduran professional footballer who plays as a forward for Liga Portugal 2 club Marítimo and the Honduras national team.
+Alberth Josué Elis Martínez (born 12 February 1996), nicknamed La Panterita (The Little Panther), is a Honduran professional footballer who plays as a forward or winger for Liga Nacional club Marathón.

 Club career

 Youth

 Elis first played for the youth team of Real España in San Pedro Sula.
 He then moved to Olimpia, where he made his professional debut in September 2013.

 Olimpia

 Elis made his professional debut on 2 September 2013 in a Liga Nacional match against Motagua.
 Elis came on as substitute for Anthony Lozano to help secure a 2–1 win in the Clasico Capitalino.
 He scored his first professional goal on 5 August 2014 to give Olimpia a 1–0 win over Alpha United in a CONCACAF Champions League match.
 His first league goal came on 24 August 2014 in a 4–0 win over Marathón.
 Elis would score again on 21 September against Vida as well as score the winner in a 2–1 victory against his former team Real España on 28 September.